chmod755/chmod755.github.io/_posts/2014-3-3-Hello-World.md

 ---
 published: true
 ---
 ---
 layout: post
-title:  "My first post on github"
+title: My first post on github
 ---

 # What is this all about